ICSM The Power of Water

 Searchable archive of photos from the magazine Life.
 Also arranged by decade for browsability.

-- NYPL Digital Library
+- NYPL Digital Collections

 Images digitized from the collections of the New York Public Library, includes illuminated manuscripts, historical maps, vintage posters, rare prints and photographs, and illustrated books.
 Images may be downloaded 'for a wide range of educational, creative, and research purposes'.
 High resolution images may be obtained for personal or commercial if permission is obtained from the NYPL Photographic Services and Permissions division.